f1-tools/MVF1-Streamdeck/README.md

 - Profile installation issues and switching on initial install #1
 - If only 2 streams and swap them, position is lost... #7
 - Unfullscreening forgets always on top status. #8
+- Cycle Driver header mode can remove driver header but breaks things after that #12 (temp: to fix swap driver stream with same stream)

 ### In Progress